ga4gh/vrs/docs/source/terms_and_model.rst

   `chromosome` MUST be an official sequence name from `NCBI Assembly
   <https://www.ncbi.nlm.nih.gov/assembly>`__.
 For Humans, valid
   chromosome names are 1..22, X, Y (case-sensitive).
-* `interval` (of type :ref:`NamedInterval`) refers to a contiguous region specified named markers, which are presumed to exist on the specified chromosome.
-Markers are intentionally specified vaguely in order to accommodate older scientific literature and a variety of legacy marker names.
+* `interval` refers to a contiguous region specified named markers, which are presumed to exist on the specified chromosome.
+See :ref:`NamedInterval` for additional information.
-* When :ref:`NamedInterval` refers to cytogentic bands, the valid values for, and the syntactic structure of, the `start` and `end` depend on the species.
-When using :ref:`NamedInterval` to refer to human cytogentic bands, ISCN conventions MUST be used.
-Bands are denoted by the arm ("p" or "q") and position (e.g., "22", "22.3", or the symbolic values "cen", "tel", or "ter").
-If `start` and `end` are on different arms, they SHOULD correspond to the p-arm and q-arm locations respectively.
-If `start` and `end` are on the same arm, `start` SHOULD be the more centromeric position (i.e., with lower band and sub-band numbers).
 * The conversion of ChromosomeLocation instances to SequenceLocation instances is out-of-scope for VRS.
 When converting `start` and `end` to SequenceLocations, the positions MUST be interpreted as